Fraudulent email messages continue to arrive on campus. Please don't continue to reply to them!

 Despite all our warnings, HSU faculty, staff, and students are still clicking on and/or responding to fraudulent email messages.
 When you do this, you are handing your HSU User Name and Password over to the scammers, who then use them to generate even more fraudulent email.
 The more they do this, the likelier they are to hit gold - access to banking and credit card information, social security numbers, health insurance data - all of which they can sell for a lot of money.

-It is VITALLY important that you keep your HSU password safe and NEVER share it with anyone.
+It is VITALLY important that you keep your HSU User Name and Password safe and NEVER share it with anyone.

 If you have any questions or concerns regarding fraudulent email offers or warnings, please contact the Technology Help Desk or call (707) 826-HELP (4357).
 You can also find more information about spam and phishing emails on the ITS website .